pa11y/pa11y.github.io/README.md

 The home page text content can be found in [`pages/home.md`](pages/home.md).

+### News feed

+The news feed content can be found in the [`_posts` folder](_posts).
+It's best to copy an existing item and change the date/title.

+It's important to note that the date appears in both the file name and the `date` front-matter property.

 ### Projects page

 The projects page text content can be found in [`pages/projects.md`](pages/projects.md).
 The actual project list is automatically generated from the organisation repo list.